 In June 2016, we executed an agreement with Onxeo S.A., a French public company, which gave us the exclusive option to license (on a world-wide exclusive basis) Validive (clonidine hydrochloride mucobuccal tablet; clonidine HCI MBT) a mucoadhesive tablet of clonidine based on the Lauriad mucoadhesive technology.
 The agreement includes clinical, regulatory, developmental and sales milestones and escalating royalties on net sales.
-In September 2017, we exercised the option to license Validive from Onxeo for \$1 million, but as of April 28, 2023, we have not been required to pay Onxeo any other funds under the agreement.
+In September 2017, we exercised the option to license Validive from Onxeo for \$1 million, but as of July 28, 2023, we have not been required to pay Onxeo any other funds under the agreement.

-On March 27, 2023, we announced the discontinuation of ourValidive Phase 2b/3 VOICE trial based upon the DSMB determination that the trial did not meet the predefined threshold for efficacy of a 15% absolute difference in SOM prevention between Validive and placebo.
-We do not anticipate further development under the Onxeo license agreement or any future license or royalty obligations.
+On March 27, 2023, we announced the discontinuation of our Validive Phase 2b/3 VOICE trial based upon the DSMB determination that the trial did not meet the pre-defined threshold for efficacy of a 15% absolute difference in SOM prevention between Validive and placebo.
+We are planning to terminate the license and do not anticipate any future license or royalty obligations under the Onxeo license agreement.